This is our review of the best raw dog food in 2022.

 Always remember to wash your hands after preparing your pet’s meals or wear gloves. their stomachs are stronger than ours – meaning that raw dog foods might be good for them – For us, not so much

 There has been a lot of controversy about processed pet food recently, too – with some experts declaring that feeding your dog products which are full of fillers, chemicals, and rancid fats is the same as consigning them to life on a fast-food diet, which we all know isn’t healthy.
-A raw diet with plenty of real food, ground chicken bone, fish oils, vegetables and essential minerals might be just what your canine needs.
+A raw diet with plenty of real food, ground beef, chicken bone, fish oils, vegetables and essential minerals might be just what your canine needs.
+These make up the majority of meal plans and food recipes.

 Our Conclusion and Top Pick

 So – what’s the best raw dog food choice from my list above?
 It has to be the Nutriment pack.
 This is a fantastic starter kit for feeding your dog the best raw ingredients.
 It’s affordable enough if you are just getting into the raw dog foods scene and convenient, just defrost and serve, so it shouldn’t be too hard for you to squeeze it into their diet.
-Big brands like Natures Menu and Bella and Duke are also great choices.
+Big brands like Natures Menu and Bella and Duke are also great choices and we would advise not making any homemade dog food meals unless you know exactly what your doing.

 Why not give raw dog food a try?

-Feeding a complete balanced raw food diet has tons of benefits for your four-legged friend, and once you have done some research into what to feed a dog, it’s relatively easy to get into and is pretty inexpensive.
+Feeding a complete balanced raw food diet has tons of benefits for your four-legged friend, and once you’ve done some research, it’s relatively easy to get into and is pretty inexpensive.
 So, give it a try, be the owner your dog deserves!